Bangladesh Population 2014

-Bangladesh is a large and heavily densely populated country with numbers that have either exceeded or are approaching the 150 million mark, depending on which estimates you currently believe.
+Bangladesh is a large and heavily densely populated country with numbers that approaching the 158.5 million mark according to the latest estimates from the United Nations.

 Bangladesh 2011 Census